Featured snippets are an important part of SEO.

 List

-This type of featured snippet contains a list of items, such as a list of steps or a list of ingredients.
+This one contains a list of items, such as a list of steps or a list of ingredients.

 For example, see what it looks like the result for the query “top blogging sites“: